-It is clear that to reduce and/or limit the deflection to 5%, one has three (3) alternatives;
+It is clear that to reduce and/or limit the deflection to 5%, one has three alternatives:

-- 1. Reduce the load (which may be imposed by rerouting of the conduit bank) or changing the burial depth. - 2.
-Increase the conduits stiffness. - 3.
-Increase the soil stiffness, which may be achieved by improving either, the qualities of the fill material or the back filling and tamping techniques.
+- 1. Reduce the load (which may be imposed by rerouting of the conduit bank) or change the burial depth. - 2.
+Increase the conduit stiffness. - 3.
+Increase the soil stiffness, which may be achieved by improving either the quality of the fill material or the back filling and tamping techniques.